-- 105. The permissible grounds for restriction should be interpreted narrowly.
+- 145. The permissible grounds for restriction should be interpreted narrowly.
 Given the importance of freedom of assembly, it is important that any restrictions adhere to what is permissible under international human rights law.
-Thus, restrictions should not go beyond what is set out in the ECHR and the ICCPR.
-Moreover, the existing grounds set out in these instruments should be interpreted narrowly, to ensure maximum protection for freedom of peaceful assembly. - 106.
+Thus, restrictions should not go beyond what is set out in the ECHR and the ICCPR and other relevant treaties.
+Moreover, the existing grounds set out in these instruments should be interpreted narrowly, to ensure maximum protection for freedom of peaceful assembly. - 146.
 National security.
-Restrictions on the right to freedom of assembly based on national security should be imposed only to protect the existence of the nation or its territorial integrity or political independence against violence, or the tangible threat of force.
-Thus, national security cannot be invoked to justify limitations to prevent merely local or relatively isolated threats to law and order.
+Restrictions on the right to freedom of assembly based on national security should be imposed only to protect the existence of the nation or its territorial integrity or political independence against violence, or the tangible threat of force.261 Thus, national security cannot be invoked to justify limitations to prevent merely local or relatively isolated threats to law and order.
 In addition, national security should not be used as a pretext for imposing vague or arbitrary limitations and should only be invoked in combination with adequate safeguards and effective remedies against abuse.
 Conversely, the systematic violation of human rights, including the right to freedom of peaceful assembly, undermines true national security and may jeopardize international peace and security.
 A State responsible for such violations cannot invoke national security as a justification for suppressing political dissent or opposition of any kind or for perpetrating repressive practices against its population.
-CCIXIII - 107.
+262 - 147.
 Public safety.
-Public safety concerns may arise when the presence or conduct of assembly participants creates a significant and imminent danger of physical injury for other participants, public authorities, or passers-by.
-Examples include cases where moving vehicles form part of an assembly and may pose dangers for individuals at an assembly, where pyrotechnics are used during assemblies, or where they pass by or are held close to potentially hazardous and secure facilities.
-CCLXIV In such instances, extra precautionary measures should generally be preferred over more extensive restrictions on the assembly itself.
-While organisers and stewards may assist in ensuring the safety of members of the public, the primary responsibility for the protection of public safety must always remain with the State, i.e. law enforcement; this duty should under no circumstances be assigned or delegated to the organiser or stewards of an assembly.
+Public safety concerns may arise when the presence or conduct of assembly participants creates a significant and imminent danger of physical injury for other participants, public authorities, or passers-by or of damage to property.
+Examples include cases where moving vehicles form part of an assembly and may pose dangers for individuals at an assembly, where pyrotechnics are used during assemblies, or where they pass by or are held close to potentially hazardous and secure facilities.263 In such instances, extra precautionary measures should generally be preferred over more extensive restrictions on the assembly itself.
+While organisers and stewards may assist in ensuring the safety of members of the public and protection of public or private property.
+States remain under a positive obligation to provide adequately resourced policing arrangements if there is sufficient evidence that the stewards alone are not able to maintain public order.
 Generally, public authorities should also ensure proper access to nearby emergency health care facilities during assemblies (both for people involved in an assembly and for the general public).